 - Never!
 Again.
 Never leave your stuff unattended when traveling alone!

-- Never bring with you all your cash+credit card!
+- Never bring with you all your cash+credit cards!
 Always take just the essential amount.
-Or if you’re having more cards, split your money on them and always leave one locked at your accommodation safe.
+Or if you’re having more cards, split your money on them and always leave one locked in your accommodation safe.

 - Same with your Passport and ID.
 Either make a copy of them or bring with you just one when you’re out in the city!

 - Make sure to check the safe and unsafe areas of the specific city you visit.
 This is again something you can find information about on the internet.